kaveer/CheckoutDotNetChanllenge/README.md

 - Auto generate transaction log for merchante.
 - Better encryption mechanism
 - Encryption of data between payment gateway and bank
+- Use CIDI
+- Use swagger or wikis for better documentation
+- better performance testing tool rather than using Visual Studio Diagnostic tools